exy02/simple-sqlalch-pgres/README.md

 # simple_sqlalch_pgres
 A pythonic way to interact with postgreSQL databases to query data as pandas dataframe for manipulation,
 cleaning, analysis, and visualization.
 A simplified SQL Alchemy integration for postgreSQL databases with
 (or without) ssh enabled.
+Check out my story post about this repo [here](https://medium.com/@erikyan02/how-to-query-postgresql-using-python-with-ssh-in-3-steps-cde626444817)

 ### Includes functionality from:
 1. SSHTunnelForwarder
+2. Paramiko
-2. SQL Alchemy
+3. SQL Alchemy
-3. Pandas
+4. Pandas

 ### ASSUMPTIONS:
 1. Must initiate psql_user and psql_password arguments to successfully access postgres remotely.
 Best practice is to use environment variables, however getpass may be used in-place
 2. SSH currently only supports pem certificate authentication

 ### EXAMPLES: